mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 ### 6.3 Installing the Charts Module from Marketplace

-Now you can open Studio Pro, go to marketplace and install brand new Charts module.

-After this step you need to synchronize open project and file system.
-You can do it by pressing **F4** on the keyboard or through the app menu by running **App** > **Synchronize App Directory** command.
+Now do the following:

+1. Open Studio Pro.
+1. Navigate to Marketplace.
+1. Install the new Charts module.
+1. Press <kbd>{F4}</kbd> (or click **App** > **Synchronize App Directory**) to synchronize your open app with your file system.
 This action will notify Studio Pro about new Chart widgets.

-If you see some errors in error tab, do not panic — errors appears quite often when you migrate your widget to new version.
-One of this errors will be about new widget version.
+If you see errors in your **Errors List** tab, do not worry.
+Errors often appear after migration to a new version.
+Follow the next section to see examples of widget updating which will solve your charts errors.

 {{% alert color="warning" %}}
-Although new widgets from charts module has same settings and behaviour, they also introduce some breaking changes.
-The main breaking change is **Data Source** property.
-That means that migration process can't be fully automated and it's up to you as a developer to update each widget individually.
+Although new widgets from charts module have similar settings and behavior as the old widget, they also introduce some breaking changes.
+The main breaking change is the **Data Source** property.
+That means that migration process cannot be fully automated and it is up to you as a developer to update each widget individually.
 {{% /alert %}}

-Go to next section to see example of updating settings for the column chart.

 ### 6.4 Updating Chart Widgets

-This step assume that you go over all chart widgets in your project and update them one by one.
+This section will show you how to update a charts widget to the new charts module.
+You must apply this workflow to each chart widget in your app, updating them one by one.

-The easiest way is by dropping new charts widget right next to your existing widget, copying or changing settings and then removing old widget.
-If you prefer step-by-step guide:
+The easiest way to update a charts widget is to drop a new charts module next to your existing widget, copy or change the settings, and then remove old widget.
+Here is a step-by-step guide:

 1. Go to old chart widget.
-2. Add new version fo the widget of the same chart type.
+1. Add new version for the widget of the same chart type.
-3. Copy properties from old widget to the new widget.
+1. Copy properties from old widget to the new module.
-4. Remove old widget.
+1. Remove the old widget.
-5. If there any other old chart widgets in your project, repeat steps 1-5.
+1. If there any other old chart widgets in your app, repeat the previous steps.

 {{% alert color="warning" %}}
-If your project was created in Studio Pro version < v9.18.0 then you probably may see some additional errors in **Errors List** tab from **Atlas_Web_Content** module.
-They coming from some page templates that we shipping by default with Studio Pro distribution.
-Simplest solution would be go to the template and remove all chart widgets from the template.
-If you are using this templates in your app, then just repeat steps in "Updating chart widgets" section.
+If your app was created in a Studio Pro version below v9.18.0 then you may see some additional errors in the **Errors List** tab from the **Atlas_Web_Content** module.
+These errors come from some page templates shipped by default with Studio Pro.
+The simplest solution for these errors is to go to the template and remove all chart widgets from it.
+If you are using these templates in your app, apply the steps in the *Updating Chart Widgets* section to your templates.
 {{% /alert %}}

-### 6.5 Testing Your App

 Congratulations!
-We successfully updated Charts widget and now we can run our project to make sure that all works fine and app can do a successful start.
+You successfully updated your Charts module.
+After you troubleshoot your errors, run your app to enjoy the new Charts module.